 Syl.
 Pt.
 1, In re Cecil T., 228 W.Va.
 89, 717 S.E.2d 873 (2011).
-Upon our review, the Court finds no error in the circuit court's adjudication of petitioner as an abusing parent, in terminating his parental rights, or in its amendment of the adjudicatory order.
+Upon our review, the Court finds no error in the circuit court's adjudication of petitioner as an abusing parent, in terminating her parental rights, in its amendment of the adjudicatory order, or in denying petitioner's motion for an improvement period.

-First, petitioner assigns error to the circuit court adjudication of him an abusing parent.
 An abused child is one whose "health or welfare is harmed or threatened by [a] parent, guardian or custodian who knowingly or intentionally inflicts, attempts to inflict or knowingly allows another person to inflict, physical injury or mental or emotional injury, upon the child or another child in the home."
 W.Va.
 Code § 49-1-3(1)(A) (2012).
-We have explained that prove 'conditions existing at the time of the filing of the petition . . . by clear and convincing proof.'
-The statute, however, does not specify any particular manner or mode of testimony or evidence by which the State Department of Welfare is obligated to meet this burden."
-Syllabus Point 1, In Interest of S.C., 168 W.Va.
-366, 284 S.E.2d 867 (1981).
+We have also explained that

 "W.Va.
-Code, 49-6-2(c) [1980], requires the State Department of Welfare [now the Department of Human Services], in a child abuse or neglect case, to
+Code, 49-6-2(c) [1980], requires the [DHHR], in a child abuse or neglect case, to prove 'conditions existing at the time of the filing of the petition .